Ayush-Raj-01/Php/README.md

 ✅ Cross-platform (Windows, macOS, Linux)

-✅ Can be used for APIs, web applications, and even CLI scrip
+✅ Can be used for APIs, web applications, and even CLI scripts